Sales Tax Information

 Paint, Parts and Other Purchases for Resale

-Businesses repairing and servicing vehicles are not required to pay tax on their purchases of items that are sold and become an ingredient or component part of the customer’s vehicle.
-Some examples of nontaxable purchases include: lubricants; welding rods; paint, wax and lacquers used in painting or polishing vehicles; body filler; repair parts; sublet repair labor; paint hardener and rust preventatives.
+Vehicle repair and service businesses are not required to pay tax on their purchases of items they sell that become part of a customer’s vehicle.
+Examples include: lubricants, welding rods, paint, wax, lacquers, body filler, repair parts, sublet repair labor, paint hardener and anti-rust products.

 Consumable Shop Supplies

-Amounts paid by a body/repair/service shop for tangible personal property (other than machinery, equipment, parts, office supplies, electricity, gas, heat, steam or other fuels) that are completely consumed in the performance of a taxable service are not subject to tax.
+Amounts a body/repair/service shop pays for tangible personal property (other than machinery, equipment, parts, office supplies, electricity, gas, heat, steam or other fuels) that are completely consumed in the performance of a taxable service are not subject to tax.

 Cost of Parts